moyano83/Designing-Data-Intensive-Applications/README.md

 #### The Object-Relational Mismatch

 The impedance mismatch is the disconnection between the relational model and the object model, which can be partially solved by the ORM frameworks.
-Later versions of SQL support structured datatypes and XML within a single row.
+Later versions of SQL support structured data types and XML within a single row.
 JSON format can partially solve the impedance mismatch, it has better locality than multi-table schema as the data is stored as a tree structure, but the lack of schema can be either an advantage or a disadvantage.

 #### Many-to-One and Many-to-Many Relationships